Abhinavvenkatadri/Eye-tracking-GSoC/docs/index.md

 The code for generating unique points is [link](https://github.com/Abhinavvenkatadri/Eye-tracking-GSoC/blob/main/SVR_Sweep/Unique_points_creation.py)

-#### Analyzing:
+#### Analysis:

-Out of all the users the loss is minimum in User ID 2078 which is 1.03cm if we consider all the frames for training and User ID 2301 which is 1.16cm if we consider only 30 unique points for training.The most decrease in loss is for ID 1877 which is around 35%
+Out of all the users the loss is minimum in User ID 2078 which is 1.03cm if we consider all the frames for training and User ID 2301 which is 1.16cm if we consider only 30 unique points for training.The most decrease in loss is for ID 1877 which is around 35%.

-The average loss before (considering all the frames) is 1.78cm and the loss after SVR was applied was 1.43(Considering all the frames) and 1.76cm respectively(Considering 30 unique frames).This shows that there is an overall improvement of around 20%.
+The average loss before (considering all the frames) is 1.78cm and the loss after SVR was applied was 1.43(Considering all the frames) and 1.76cm respectively(Considering 30 unique frames).
+This shows that there is an overall improvement of around 20%.

+Hence if we compare the decrease in loss of both the models trained on MIT Split there is a decrease of around 20% in Error(cm) after applying SVR.

 ### Comparison of Model(Google Split)

-Next the model was trained on google split with the same changes in the parameter.10 individuals have been selected with maximum number of frames in the train test and val set for experimentation.
+Next the model was trained on google split with the same changes in the parameter.
+10 individuals have been selected with maximum number of frames in the train test and val set for experimentation.

 The results after comparing with previous year’s model is mentioned below.